-- Review the class requirements with your DSS Counselor or LD Specialist, discussing the alternatives and deciding what would work best.
+- Review the class requirements with your DSS Counselor, discussing the alternatives and deciding what would work best.

-- Once you meet with your DSS counselor or LD Specialist, bring the Yellow Note Taking Service Contract to the Instructional Associate in LCW 110
+- Once you meet with your DSS counselor, bring the Yellow Note Taking Service Contract to the Instructional Associate in LCW 110

 - Provide the appropriate materials to the instructor and volunteer note-taker, including the Note- taker Contract, if appropriate.

 - Inform the volunteer note-taker that they may receive a stipend at the end of the quarter if they turn in the Note-taker Contract to DSS or ask the instructor to do so.

 - Pick up note-taking paper at the reception area of Testing and Tutorial Center, (LCW 110).

 - Report any problems finding note-takers or with their performance to your DSS Counselor, or Instructional Associate immediately.

 - In case your note-taker is absent, have a back-up plan.
 This might include recruiting a secondary note-taker, or requesting that the teacher assist in locating an emergency note-taker for the day.